Homological properties of extensions of algebras: Homological properties preserved by strongly proj-bounded extensions

 \begin{corol} If $B\subseteq A$ is a strongly proj-bounded extension of finite dimensional algebras, then Han's conjecture holds for $A$ if, and only if, it holds for $B$. \end{corol}

 \begin{proof} This is immediate from Theorems \ref{theorem abstract preservation of gd and fd} and \ref{Theorem.HHhom}. \end{proof}

-\begin{remark} Of course, a similar statement holds for more general algebras, but even with pseudocompact algebras, Han's conjecture is false.
+\begin{remark} Of course, a similar statement holds for more general algebras, but for general pseudocompact algebras, Han's conjecture is false.
 For example, consider the completed path algebra of the infinite quiver

 and the pseudocompact algebra $A = k\db{Q}/J^2$, where $J^2$ is the closed ideal generated by the paths of length $2$.
 Then the simple left $A$-module $S_n$ at vertex $n$ has projective dimension $n$, and hence the global dimension of $A$ is infinite.
 Meanwhile, $\tn{HH}_*(A)$ is concentrated in degree $0$, as can be seen using Proposition \ref{prop.HomologyLimit}.
+The quiver extending infinitely in the other direction is even worse: we still have $\tn{HH}_*(A)$ concentrated in degree $0$, but in this algebra every simple left module has infinite projective dimension.

-The quiver extending infinitely in the other direction is even worse: we still have $\tn{HH}_*(A)$ concentrated in degree $0$, but in this algebra every simple left module has infinite projective dimension. \end{remark}
+While Han's Conjecture is false for general pseudocompact algebras, it may hold for interesting special classes.
+For example, it holds for the completed group algebra of certain profinite groups \cite[Section 5]{G23}. \end{remark}